MEDEAEditions/DEPCHA/Data_Curation/stagville/challenges.md

 ### Challenges

-* Inline account changes are encoded as commodities

-* Some commodity names are non-standard: `yds` vs. `yd` or `Peck`.
+Some commodity unit names are non-standard: `yds` vs. `yd` or `Peck`.
 This is a function of deriving the unit from the verbatim transcription, and should perhaps be standardized during post-processing.

 ### Questions for Discussion